-□ Basic First Aid (3-4 hours): Covers the basics including how to contact emergency medical services, rescue breathing, how to treat choking and minor injuries.
+Basic First Aid (3-4 hours) covers the basics including how to contact emergency medical services, rescue breathing, how to treat choking and minor injuries.
 It features the first aid content distributed across the Rookie, Ranger and Star awards in the Canadian Swim Patrol program.

-Instruction and certification: Current Emergency First Aid Instructors or cards sidebar.)

-First Aid Instructors teach and certify candidates.
+Instruction and certification: Current Emergency First Aid Instructors or First Aid Instructors teach and certify candidates.

 Candidate recognition: Certification card.
-(See Permanent certification
+(See Permanent certification cards sidebar.)

-Instructional format: This certification is delivered through in-person
+Instructional format: This certification is delivered through in-person learning only.

 Instructional time: The information below shows the minimum required time for up to 16 candidates in the course (i.e., time spent actively teaching).
-Breaks are not included in the minimum instructional time.

-More instructional may be required depending on the course format, number of candidates and the learning activities selected.
+More instructional time may be required depending on the course format, number of candidates and the learning activities selected.